HUM-478 / 3 credits

 ECTS 3 credits for Semester 1: ca. 75-90 hours workload (i.e., roughly 3 hours in the classroom and 3 hours outside the classroom)

-Note: For students expecting to be substantially absent from class, graded in-class activities may be substituted with equivalent graded activities.
-The instructor's permission is required.
-Students expecting to be substantially absent from class must immediately and spontaneously contact the instructor to discuss the mentioned accommodations.
+Note: Students expecting to be substantially absent from class and miss activities must immediately contact the instructor to discuss accommodations.

 Assessment methods